Breast-feeding support: How a partner can help

 To help your partner breast-feed:

 - Provide encouragement.
-Your attitude toward breast-feeding might influence your partner's decision to continue breast-feeding.
-Tell your partner that you support her decision to breast-feed.
+Support your partner's decision to breast-feed.
 Remind her that you appreciate the effort involved.

 - Get involved in feedings.
 Carry the baby to your partner.
 Afterward, burp the baby, change the baby's diaper or help the baby go back to sleep.